 Evanescent optical waves also occur under various other circumstances; some examples:

 An optical waveguide can confine an optical field to a certain region – for example, light propagating in an optical fiber can be confined to its fiber core.
 However, the light is not completely inside the fiber core, but somewhat penetrates into the fiber cladding – usually with a very rapid decay of amplitude with increasing distance from the core.

 It is possible to utilize such evanescent waves e.g. in fiber couplers: these waves allow light to couple from one core to a closely neighbored core (obtained e.g. by fusing together to single-core fibers over some length), despite a tiny distance between the cores.
 In that case, one has frustrated total internal reflection – a term which is somewhat misleading as the reflection is no more total in the sense of reflecting all optical power.

 Similar coupling effects can also be exploited with other types of waveguides.

 Evanescent Wave Coupling to Resonators

 There are monolithic optical ring resonators where light can be coupled in and out using an evanescent type of coupler.
 This can be a tiny prism which is approach to a point where total internal reflection would normally occur.
-When the coupling prism penetrates the evanescent field, some light can couple over; one has frustrated total internal reflection, which actually means that the reflection is no longer total.
+When the coupling prism penetrates the evanescent field, some light can couple over; one has frustrated total internal reflection.

 A special example for such ring resonators are spheres in which whispering gallery modes are exploited.